Welcome to my Substack!

 What’s the deal with paid subscriptions?

 Wondering how to narrow the market of lit mags to find the places just right for you?
 Not sure what goes in a cover letter?
-Just need extra support and encouragement?
 You’ll love our monthly Submissions Q & A sessions, where you can show up and ask any questions you have about the submitting and publishing process.
-These sessions are a blast of fun, encouragement, information and inspiration.
-As a subscriber you will be able to participate as often as you like.

 Paid subscribers also have access to every single article on the site.
 These include lists of markets for your work, ideas on submission strategy, advice from journal editors, and more.